 The information was thorough and clearly presented.
 Having the ability to pause the slides gave me the opportunity to really understand what was being presented so that I truly understood before moving on to the next section.

-Anyone who works with or may come into contact with controlled products or hazardous materials on-the-job needs this training.
+Anyone who works with or may come into contact with hazardous materials on-the-job needs this training.

 Under the Occupational Health and Safety Awareness and Training regulations of the Ontario Occupational Health and Safety Act (OHSA), which came into force on July 1, 2014, all employers in Ontario must ensure that their employees complete a basic health and safety awareness training program.
 This course meets this requirement.

 This course has a whole new look and design and is now compatible with all devices: computers, tablets and smartphones